computerhacking101/computerhacking-hugo/content/docs/docker/installdockerandportainer/index.md

 url: /docs/docker/install-docker-compose-portainer
 image: "images/docker/InstallDockerPortainer/installdockerportainer.png"
 date: 2023-02-14T19:54:29
-lastmod: 2023-02-22T19:54:29
+lastmod: 2023-02-25T19:54:29

 draft: false
 author: "Chris Allen"
 categories: ["docker", "portainer", "Linux"]
-description: "We will show you how to install docker, docker compose and portainer on your Linux server"
+description: "Learn how to install Docker, Docker Compose, and Portainer on a Linux server to build, ship, and manage your distributed applications.
+Follow step-by-step instructions to update your package index, install Docker CE, start the Docker daemon, download and make Docker Compose executable, and run Portainer.
+With this guide, you'll be able to manage your Docker environment with ease."
 ---